 - 1 cup coconut cream (you can buy canned coconut cream or use the top part of a can of full-fat coconut milk)

 - In a medium saucepan, whisk together the cocoa powder, salt, and arrowroot powder.

-- In a separate bowl, whisk together the maple syrup, Silk Coconutmilk, and Culinary Coconut Milk.
+- In a separate bowl, whisk together the maple syrup, coconut milk, and coconut cream.
 Slowly add the liquid ingredients to the dry ingredients, whisking constantly as you pour in the liquid to prevent clumps from forming.